basnijholt/nijho.lt/content/post/homelab-explained/index.md

 What isn't configuration, like which devices are enrolled in my tailnet and the data inside each app, lives on ZFS and is backed up like any other data.

 It wasn't always like this.
-My previous setup was built from four good products that are all configured by clicking through a web UI:
+My previous setup was built from good products that are all driven by clicking through a web UI:

 | Job | Before: clicked in a web UI | Now: a text file in git |
 | --- | --------------------------- | ----------------------- |